stelsemeyer/discover-weekly-saver/README.md

 Short summary of what follows below in more detail:

-1. Create Spotify app in Spotify Developer Dashboard to create credentials and identify playlist IDs.
+1. Create Spotify app in Spotify Developer Dashboard to create credentials to authenticate later on and identify playlist IDs.
-1. Apply terraform
+1. Apply terraform to create cloud infrastructure
-1. Run auth script to create and store refresh token, this equips the cloud function with access to Spotify account.
+1. Run auth script to create and store refresh token in Google Secret, this equips the cloud function with access to the Spotify account.
 1. Configure Github for CI/CD
-1. Test cloud function via curl
+1. Test cloud function locally via curl

 ### 1 Setting up Spotify